How big of a problem is poverty in education?

 After going to link, scroll down to the lesson entitled: Introduction: Students will use their hands, mind, and heart to explore the plight of world hunger.
 Lesson plan for grades k-4.

-Objective: To develop a deeper understanding of the daily challenges faced by those living in poverty – and how to bring attention to the need for lasting solutions to the problems of poverty in the United States.
+Focus: Social Awareness Objective: To develop a deeper understanding of the daily challenges faced by those living in poverty, and to learn how to bring attention to the need for lasting solutions to the problems of poverty in the United States.

 “Teaching with Poverty in Mind,” by Eric Jensen